Have Questions?

 Marc Todd Lewis LCSW PLLC is 20.9 miles from Troy, NC

-Marc Todd Lewis LCSW PLLC has long been dedicated to helping individuals recovery after a period of alcohol and drug addiction.
-It has been doing this within Troy, NC. and in the surrounding communities for many years now.
-Today, Marc Todd Lewis LCSW PLLC offers services like behavior modification, cognitive/behavior therapy, brief intervention approach, rational emotive behavioral therapy, vocational rehabilitation services, contingency management/motivational incentive - which are all representative of their rehabilitation and treatment philosophies.
-Additionally, Marc Todd Lewis LCSW PLLC believes that clients need specially tailored treatment programs to achieve recovery.
-This is why it offers various programs, like seniors or older adults, clients with HIV/AIDS, self-help groups, persons with serious mental illness, treatment for spanish-speaking clients, veterans - among other services listed in the following sections.
+Marc Todd Lewis LCSW PLLC has long been dedicated to assisting individuals recovery after a period of drug and alcohol addiction.
+It has been doing this within Troy and in the surrounding communities for many years now.
+Marc Todd Lewis LCSW PLLC provides services like behavior modification, cognitive/behavior therapy, brief intervention approach, rational emotive behavioral therapy, vocational rehabilitation services, contingency management/motivational incentive - which are all representative of their rehabilitation and treatment philosophies.
+Marc Todd Lewis LCSW PLLC believes that clients need specially tailored treatment programs to achieve recovery.
+This is why it provides various programs, like seniors or older adults, clients with HIV/AIDS, self-help groups, persons with serious mental illness, treatment for spanish-speaking clients, veterans - among other services listed in the following sections.

-Finally, Marc Todd Lewis LCSW PLLC accepts private pay, private medical insurance, payment assistance, military insurance, state education funds, county or local government funds, as well as others.
+Finally, Marc Todd Lewis LCSW PLLC accepts cash or self-payment, private medical insurance, payment assistance, military insurance, state education funds, county or local government funds, as well as others.

 Commonly Asked Questions about Addiction and Treatment